Spudos/Pure-Drive-Fitness/readme.md

 ### 4.10 About Me Section

-It is importnat to show the client as a friendly and qualifed personal trainer and this is what the about me page does
+It is importnnt to show the client as a friendly and qualifed personal trainer and this is what the about me page does

-It is difficult to give the level of informtation required without it becoming quite "wordy" so the page is split up with interesting images
+It is difficult to give the level of information required without it becoming quite "wordy" so the page is split up with interesting images

 ![About Me](docs/features/about.png)